slack-samples/bolt-ts-starter-template/README.md

 `manifest.json` is a configuration for Slack apps.
 With a manifest, you can create an app with a pre-defined configuration, or adjust the configuration of an existing app.

-### `app.js`
+### `app.ts`

-`app.js` is the entry point for the application and is the file you'll run to start the server.
+`app.ts` is the entry point for the application and is the file you'll run to start the server.
 This project aims to keep this file as thin as possible, primarily using it as a way to route inbound requests.

 ### `/listeners`